MiriamPeskowitz/Workshop/README.md

-<strong>Day 2 </strong>
+Day 2
-Morning 1	Intro to Python	Python is a back-end language that powers 1/3 of the internet.
+     Morning 1 (9 am)  Intro to Python	Python is a back-end language that powers 1/3 of the internet.
 We’ll learn some basic programs, 		       using trinket.io

-Morning 2	Python, continued
+     Morning 2 (10.30) Python, continued

-Lunch	Tech videos
+     Lunch	(12-1)  Tech videos

-Afternoon 1	Q and A
+     Afternoon 1	Q and A/Conversation.
 Individual projects/work on Python code or website code (HTML/CSS/JavaScript) These can be particular to your teaching, or can be more general learning to code/build.
 Suggestions offered.

-Afternoon 2
-(2 pm) 	Project Demo/Discussion on classroom integration
+     Afternoon 2 (2 pm) Project Demo/Discussion on classroom integration